ben-sembira-1/react-npm-components-template/README.md

 1. Copy the file `vite-env.d.ts` from src to `lib` to make the vite-corresponding types complete.
 1. Add `copyPublicDir: false,` to `vite.config.ts` to disable packing the public directory in the build products.
 1. Add types to the library using [vite-plugin-ts](https://github.com/qmhc/vite-plugin-dts).
-	1. Install the plugin with `npm i --save-dev vite-plugin-dts`
+	1. Install the plugin with `npm i --save-dev vite-plugin-dts@3.7.3`
+		1. When using the most recent version (4.0.1) a main.d.ts file was not generated in the dist folder.
+I do not know if the new version embeds types in an other way or if it is a bug, so I downgraded to a version I so in the internet that works.
 	1. Use the plugin in `vite.config.ts` to generate types to the lib folder
 		```diff
 		+++ vite.config.ts